dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

   `}'
 ```

 Such a declaration introduces its *name* (the identifier) into the surrounding scope.
 The name does not denote a type, but it can be used to denote the extension itself in various places.
 The name can be hidden or shown in `import` or `export` declarations.
+The name of an extension must not be a built-in identifier.

 The *type* can be any valid Dart type, including a single type variable.
 It can refer to the type parameters of the extension.

-The member declarations can be any non-abstract static or instance member declaration except for instance variables and constructors.
+The member declarations can be any non-abstract static or instance member declaration except for instance variables and constructors, and they cannot have the same name as a member declared by `Object` (`==`, `hashCode` , `toString`, `runtimeType` or `noSuchMethod`).
 Instance member declaration parameters must not be marked `covariant`.

 Abstract members are not allowed since the extension declaration does not introduce an interface, and constructors are not allowed because the extension declaration doesn't introduce any type that can be constructed.
 Instance variables are not allowed because there won't be any memory allocation per instance that the extension applies to.
 We could implement instance variables using an `Expando`, but it would necessarily be nullable, so it would still not be an actual instance variable.
+Members with the same name as members of `Object` are not allowed because some of them are accessed directly by the language semantics, and it is potentially confusing and error-prone if extension members could have the same name and a wildly different signature.

 An extension declaration with a non-private name is included in the library's export scope, and a privately named extension is not.
 It is a compile-time error to export two declarations, including extensions, with the same name, whether they come from declarations in the library itself or from export declarations (with the usual exception when all but one declaration come from platform libraries).
 Extension *members* with private names are simply inaccessible in other libraries.

-We may want to make `extension` a built-in identifier.
-Is not necessary for disambiguation, but it may make parsing easier.
+We make `extension` a built-in identifier.
+Is not necessary for disambiguation, but it makes error-recovery in parsers much easier.

 ### Omitting Names For Private Extensions